DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Software that allows human users to interact with a computer or other digital device in a visual way, as opposed to text-based command-line interfaces.
 A GUI features graphical elements such as icons, windows and mouse pointers.
 By manipulating these elements, the user can run programs and carry out other operations such as copying information, deleting files, etc.

 #####Graphics Interchange Format (GIF)
 A file format used for storing simple graphics.
 GIF files use a palette of up to 256 colors, which makes them a good choice for logos, line drawings, icons, etc., but unsuitable for photographs and full-color artworks.
 The more colors of the palette are used, the larger the GIF file will be.
-GIF files are commonly used for storing images on the Web and are also suitable for storing animated (moving) images, see **animated GIF**.
+GIF files are commonly used for storing images on the Web and are also suitable for storing animated (moving) images, see **Animated GIF**.
 See also **JPEG**.

 ###H

 #####HTML (Hypertext Markup Language)
-A **markup** standard used mainly for creating pages on the **World Wide Web**.
-HTML allows the author or designer to define the layout and formatting of the page, add audio-visual material, insert **hypertext** links, etc. HTML is based on the older standard SGML, which stands for Standardized General Markup Language.
+A markup standard used mainly for creating pages on the World Wide Web.
+HTML allows the author or designer to define the layout and formatting of the page, add audio-visual material, insert hypertext links, etc. HTML is based on the older standard SGML, which stands for Standardized General Markup Language.

 #####HTTP (Hypertext Transfer Protocol)
-The transfer method (protocol) used on the **World Wide Web** for transmitting and receiving web pages.
+The transfer method (protocol) used on the World Wide Web for transmitting and receiving web pages.

 #####Hybrid Publishing
 Hybrid publishing is the publishing of one single publication in several different print and electronic media, preferably with a workflow that minimizes the effort of customizing the publication for each medium.

 #####Hyperlink
-A hyperlink (hypertext link) is a method of referencing data used extensively in media such as web pages and **ebooks**.
+A hyperlink (hypertext link) is a method of referencing data used extensively in media such as web pages and ebooks.
 By clicking on the hyperlink, the user is led to another part of the document, or to a different document, web page or website.
 Hyperlinks are usually highlighted and/or underlined so that users can easily recognize them in the text.
-See also **hypertext**.
+See also **Hypertext**.

 #####Hypertext
-A system for the non-sequential presentation of text, and arguably the fundamental underlying principle of the **World Wide Web**.
-See also **hyperlink**.
+A system for the non-sequential presentation of text, and arguably the fundamental underlying principle of the World Wide Web.
 The concept of hypertext predates the Web by many years.
+See also **Hyperlink**.

 ###I

 #####iBooks
-A software application which allows users to purchase, read and manage **ebooks**.
-Developed by Apple for its **iOS** and Mac OS X **operating systems**.
+A software application which allows users to purchase, read and manage ebooks.
+Developed by Apple for its iOS and Mac OS X operating systems.

 #####Icon
-A small symbol or picture used in a **graphical user interface (GUI)**.
+A small symbol or picture used in a graphical user interface (GUI).
 The icons on the computer screen represent programs or files.
 For example, a picture of a painter's palette may be used to represent software used for drawing and editing pictures, and a picture of a book with a question mark on its cover may represent the text of a user manual or a help file.

-#####Incompatiblity
+#####Incompatibility
-See **Compatibility**
+See **Compatibility**.

 #####Interactivity
 Used to describe the ways in which software accepts and responds to user input.

 #####Interface
 An interface is a hardware or software connection between two systems, or between a system and a human user.
 For example, the physical hardware interface between a computer and a printer, or the software interface for transferring data and commands between two software programs or applications.
 The software and hardware interface that allows a human user to communicate with a computer is also known as a user interface.
-See also **graphical user interface**.
+See also **Graphical user interface**.

 #####Internet
 The Internet, or simply 'the Net', is a computer network connecting millions of computers all over the world.
 It provides communications to governments, businesses, universities, schools, and homes.
 Any modern computer can be connected to the Internet using existing communications systems.
 Schools and universities normally access the Internet via their own educational networks, but private individuals usually have to take out a subscription with a service provider.
 Although the Internet is in fact a network of networks, it appears to users as a network of individual computers.
 The Internet dates back to the group of interconnected networks that evolved from the ARPANET of the late 60s and early 70s.
 It has grown from a handful of interconnected networks into a huge network of millions of computers.